Asymmetric Tunneling of Bose-Einstein Condensates: Numerical Demonstration of Asymmetric Tunneling of 1D BEC

-where $T_R$ is the tunneling probability that the BEC incident from the left and will tunnel through to the right, and $T_L$ is the tunneling probability of the BEC incident from the right tunneling through to the left.
-These probabilities are calculated by integrating $|\Psi (x, t)| ^2$ over the shaded regions seen in Fig.~\ref{fig:method1Potential}, with $T_R$ corresponding to the blue shaded region to the right of the potential and $T_L$ corresponding to the orange region to the left of the potential.
-These regions are chosen such that interactions between the wavefunction and the barrier are not counted.
+where $T_R$ is the tunneling probability for the BEC incident from the left to tunnel through to the right, and $T_L$ is the tunneling probability for the BEC incident from the right to tunnel through to the left.
+These probabilities are calculated as: